ARION

 “Be careful, gentlemen.”

 As softly as he could make it, Kittinger set the tiltrotor aircraft down on its landing gear.
-The green growth flattened beneath the solid rubber tires, but the ground beneath held solid.
-The pilot cut the power and allowed the vehicle to settle before he even unbuckled his harness.
+The green growth flattened beneath the solid rubber tires, but the ground beneath held firm beneath them.
+The pilot cut the power and allowed the vehicle to settle before he unbuckled his harness.

 The system whine died away and Kittinger monitored the outside conditions on their sensors while his companions watched through the windows.
 All was quiet.